 These bees only live about 6 weeks during summer.
 Maintaining a strong worker force is the colony’s only chance of survival.

 Supersedure cells can be anywhere in the brood nest area.
-But, you will most often find supersedure cells on the face of the comb – not the bottom.
-And, you will have fewer supersedure queen cells too – maybe 3 or 4.
+But, you will most often find them on the face of the comb – not the bottom.
+And you will find fewer supersedure queen cells – maybe 3 or 4.

 In both of our previous types of queen cells, the colony had time to plan.
 Swarm preparations take place over weeks.
 And, a queen typically fails over time.
 This gives the colony time to select the best young larva for development.

 Emergency queen cells however are different.
 They are exactly that – an emergency.